A voice-driven daily document

 Does using SpeakWith change how I speak?

-Many people find that it does.
-While you record, a small meter shows the pauses inside what you are saying, a quiet form of feedback that you can glance at without breaking your train of thought.
-Over weeks, you start to hold a topic together longer and let it land in a single, coherent piece.
-Your daily document gets easier to work with, and so does the way you speak to people away from the screen.
+It can, through quiet feedback.
+While you record, a small meter shows the pauses inside what you are saying, something you can glance at without breaking your train of thought.
+Over weeks, you may hold a topic together longer and let it land in a single, coherent piece.
+Your daily document gets easier to work with, and so can the way you speak to people away from the screen.

 Can I import audio and video I already have?